Other Specified Feeding or Eating Disorder (OSFED)

 Eating Disorders Not Otherwise Specified (EDNOS)

-Eating Disorder Not Otherwise Specified (EDNOS) is found in the Diagnostic and Statistical Manual of Mental Disorders-IV.
-It is the category for people who do not meet the strict criteria for either Anorexia or Bulimia Nervosa, but who have significant concerns about eating and body image.
+EDNOS was the category for people who did not meet the strict criteria for either Anorexia or Bulimia Nervosa, but who have significant concerns about eating and body image.
 For example, a person who shows almost all of the symptoms of anorexia nervosa, but who still has a normal menstrual cycle and/or body mass index, can be diagnosed with EDNOS.
 One may experience episodes of binging and purging, but may not do so frequently enough to warrant a diagnosis of bulimia nervosa.